 CHE 1101 Intro.
-Chem.
-I: Structure & Bonding
+Chemistry I: Structure & Bonding

 CHE 1102 Intro.
-Chem.
-II: Chemical Reactivity
+Chemistry II: Chemical Reactivity

 MAT 1117 Calculus I

 MAT 1118 Calculus II

 English Composition or Foreign Language First-year Seminar; BLAR

 AMERICAN CHEMICAL SOCIETY (ACS) CERTIFIED MAJOR (70 HRS.)

 Basic Major in Chemistry

 BIO 1111 Principles of Biology I

-CHE 3321 Biochemistry
+CHE 3321 Biochemistry I

 CHE 4406 Advanced Analytical Chemistry

 CHE 4415 Inorganic Chemistry

+One of these options must be chosen: one

-One additional course in advanced Chemistry,
+additional course in advanced Chemistry, a

-a four-hour research project, or an approved
+four-hour research project, or an approved

 course in Biology, Mathematics, or Physics.

 CHEMISTRY - PRE-PROFESSIONAL (MEDICAL, DENTAL, VETERINARY, ETC.) (58 HRS.)

 Required:

 Basic Major in Chemistry BIO 1111 Principles of Biology I BIO 1112 Principles of Biology II Recommended:

 BIO 2203 Genetics

 BIO 3310 Cell Biology

 BIO 3316 Animal Physiology

-BIO 3324 Comparative Anatomy of Vertebrates
+BIO 3324 Comparative Anatomy of

+Vertebrates

 CHE 3321 Biochemistry I

 CHE 3322 Biochemistry II

 ENG 2212 Professional Communication

 PSY 1106 Introduction to Psychology

 MINOR IN CHEMISTRY (24 HRS.)

 CHE 1101 Intro.
-Chem.
-I: Structure & Bonding
+Chemistry I: Structure & Bonding

 CHE 1102 Intro.
-Chem.
-II: Chemical Reactivity
+Chemistry II: Chemical Reactivity

 CHE 2217 Organic Chemistry I

 CHE 2218 Organic Chemistry II

 Four hours from among:

-CHE 2210 Physical Chem. for the Life Sciences
+CHE 2210 Physical Chemistry for the Life Sciences

-CHE/PHY 3308 Physical Chemistry II
+CHE 3308 Physical Chemistry II

 Four hours from among:

 One additional four-hour course in Chemistry BIO 3311 Advanced Genetics - Molecular PHY 4402 Intro.
-Quantum Mechanics Chemistry Course Descriptions (CHE) 1101 Introductory Chemistry I: Structure and Bonding 4 credits The first half of the two-semester, introductory chemistry course designed primarily for science majors.
+Quantum Mechanics Before a student may register for CHE 1101, the student is required to either (1) successfully complete both the arithmetic and algebra portions of the College-administered Mathematics Proficiency Test, OR, (2) register for MAT 1001 Basic Mathematics (if deficient in arithmetic) and/or MAT 1002 Basic Algebra (if deficient in algebra) as a co-requisite(s) and successfully complete the requirement(s) of the mathematics course(s).
+Successful completion of both the arithmetic and algebra portions of the College-administered Mathematics Proficiency Test is required before a student may register for any course in Chemistry except CHE 1101.
+Chemistry Course Descriptions (CHE) 1101 Introductory Chemistry I: Structure and Bonding 4 credits The first half of the two-semester, introductory chemistry course is designed primarily for science majors.
 The course includes an overview of the macroscopic behavior of matter including the physical properties of solids, liquids, and gases.
 An explanation for these macroscopic observations is then sought in a study of the structure of matter at the atomic level.
 This encompasses an introduction to atomic theory and the quantum mechanical view of atomic structure, explanations of ionic and covalent bond formation including valence bond theory and molecular orbital theory, the use of valence shell electron pair repulsion theory to explain molecular shape, the interaction between molecules via intermolecular attractive forces, and kinetic molecular theory.
 The laboratory focuses on the observation of physical properties of matter by conventional and instrumental methods, and the application of these observations to identify and characterize different kinds of matter in a problem solving environment.
 Course includes a laboratory.

-Prerequisites: Mathematics 1001 or passing of the arithmetic portion of the mathematics proficiency test, Mathematics 1002 or passing of the algebra portion of the mathematics proficiency test.
+Prerequisites: Mathematics 1001 or passing of the arithmetic portion of the Mathematics Proficiency Test, Mathematics 1002 or passing of the algebra portion of the Mathematics Proficiency Test.
 Natural Science and Mathematics.